Post job

 • Step 3: Make a budget

-• Step 4: Writing a shift manager job description
+• Step 4: Write a shift manager job description

 • Step 7: Send a job offer and onboard your new shift manager

-The first step in the shift manager hiring process is determining what type of worker you actually need.
-For example, certain roles might require a full-time employee, whereas others can be done by part-time workers or contractors.
+The shift manager hiring process starts by determining what type of worker you actually need.
+Certain roles might require a full-time employee, whereas part-time workers or contractors can do others.

 Is the person you're thinking of hiring a US citizen or green card holder?

-Before you hire a shift manager, you should also consider the ideal background you'd like them to have.
-For example, what industry or field they have experience in, what level of seniority or education the job requires, and how much it'll cost to hire a candidate that fits the bill.
+You should also consider the ideal background you'd like them a shift manager to have before you start to hire.
+For example, what industry or field would you like them to have experience in, what level of seniority or education does the job require, and how much it'll cost to hire a shift manager that fits the bill.

-This list presents the salaries of various shift manager positions.
+This list presents shift manager salaries for various positions.

 Shift ManagerFood service managers are responsible for the daily operation of restaurants and other establishments that prepare and serve food and beverages.
 They direct staff to ensure that customers are satisfied with their dining experience, and they manage the business to ensure that it is profitable.$11-20